 - Serial – elements are connected in line, the current has only one way to flow, Components are said to be connected in Series if the same current flows through component.

 - Parallel – elements of the same polarity are connected to one point, the current has multiple ways to travel Components are said to be connected in Parallel if the same voltage is applied across them.

 Kirchhoff’s 1st Law

 total current or charge entering a junction or node is exactly equal to the charge leaving the node as it has no other place to go except to leave, as no charge is lost within the node

 in any closed loop network, the total voltage around the loop is equal to the sum of all the voltage drops within the same loop

 In serial connections current remains constant, flowing from one to another element (unless such element is designed to reduce current).
 Voltage is to be reduced passing every element in the circuit.
-This is calculated by formula:
+This is calculated by the formula:

 Va+Vb…. +Vz =0

-In a parallel circuit at the node (junction of the wires) value of incoming Current is the same as value of outgoing one.
+In a parallel circuit at the node (junction of the wires) value of incoming Current is the same as the value of outgoing one.
 If we run a wire, and split it into 2 parallel connections, we are essentially dividing current by 2.
 4A Current after the node would have 2A values on each wire leaving the junction.

 (6A+6A)/3 = 4A